"OK. Now, you remember what to do?" Carlos' black eyes squinted

 They passed fields speckled with brown and white cows and an occasional

-group of cottony sheep, fields lined with rows of stone fences, until they
+group of cottony sheep, fields lined with rows of stone fences, until

 came to a dirt lane.
 They galloped down the lane and passed the familiar